Kandi K12

-The Geely Kandi K12 is a microcar produced by the Chinese manufacturer Kandi Technologies.
+The Kandi K12 is a microcar produced by the Chinese manufacturer Kandi Technologies.

-History
+Overview

 The K12 microcar went on sale in 2016 as the smallest model in the offer, maintaining an avant-garde design distinguished by numerous, multi-shaped arches and a single body.

-Sale
+Production

 The K12 went on sale only on the Chinese market in May 2017, remaining there for the next 2 years and was cancelled without a successor in the first half of 2018.

-Technical data
+Specifications

 The electrical system of the Kandi K12 has identical parameters compared to the larger K10 model.
 It is created by a battery with a capacity of 20 kWh, which, together with the electric motor, provides 47 hp and a range on a single charge of 153 kilometers.